-It is common for employers to low-ball employees with a poor severance pay counting on shocked employees to quickly accept what they get and move on.
-In addition, companies also require employees to sign agreements and release from claims to receive severance pay.
-These documents basically ask workers to sign off their legal rights to sue, to work for a competitor or even prevent them from collecting unemployment.
+Companies require employees to sign severance pay agreements along with release forms to avoid a lawsuit.
+These documents ask workers to sign off their legal rights to sue, to work for a competitor, or even prevent them from collecting unemployment.

 Factors That Affect Your Severance Pay

-There are a number of factors that could affect the amount of money or level of benefits that you could get as part of your severance pay.
+There are many factors that could affect the amount of money or level of benefits that you could get as part of your severance pay.
 Here are just some of the most common factors:

-- The amount of time you have served with the company.
+- The length of employment you have served with the company.

 - Your seniority at the company.